onlabsorg/olojs/docs/api/environment.md

 ```

 - `id` is a path uri identifying the document in this environment; it
-  can contain a path, an optional query and an optional frarment.
+  can contain a protocol, a path and an optional query.
 - `source` is the un-parsed content of the document
 - `presets` is an object containing predefined name to be added to
   the documen context
-- `doc.id` contains the document id with the path segment in normalized form
+- `doc.id` contains the normalized document id
-- `doc.source` contain the un-parsed content of the document
+- `doc.source` contains the un-parsed content of the document
 - `doc.createContext` is a function that takes a list of namespaces
   as input and returns a context that contains a) the environment
   global namespace, b) the passed namespaces and c) the presets